-Stathmin-1 was abundant in exosome and could enter peripheral blood loaded by exosome[44].
-Yan et al[44] found that the serum levels of stathmin-1 in ESCC patients with lymph node metastasis were significantly higher compared with the cases without lymph node metastasis, and as the stage increasing, its sensitivity improves accordingly.
-What’s more, they also measured the serum levels of stathmin-1 in other patients with head and neck squamous cell carcinoma (HNSCC), gastric cancer (GC), hepatocellular carcinoma (HCC), colorectal cancer (CRC), lung squamous cell carcinoma (LSCC), lung adenocarcinoma (LAC) and other types of lung cancer (small cell lung cancer, large cell lung cancer, and lung sarcoma).
-When setting the diagnostic critical value to 4.47ng/mL, the positive rates of stathmin-1 were 81.0% (295/364) for ESCC, 68.8% (33/48) for HNSCC, 71.2% (37/52) for LSCC, 50.9% (27/53) for LAC, 27.1% (16/59) for GC, 43.9% (25/57) for CRC and 45.3% (24/53) for HCC.
-The AUC value of stathmin-1 for squamous cell carcinoma (SCC) was over 0.8, but it was lower than 0.7 for other types of cancer.
-Thus, stathmin-1 showed excellent diagnostic capability for SCC and may act as a recognizing biomarker of serology for SCC in the clinic, especially for ESCC.
+Stathmin-1 was abundant in exosomes and could enter peripheral blood loaded by exosomes[43].
+Yan et al[43] found that the serum levels of stathmin-1 in ESCC patients with lymph node metastasis were significantly higher compared with the cases without lymph node metastasis.
+As the stage increased, its sensitivity improved accordingly.
+They also measured the serum levels of stathmin-1 in patients with various cancers.
+When setting the diagnostic critical value to 4.47ng/mL, the positive rates of stathmin-1 were 81.0% (295/364) for ESCC, 68.8% (33/48) for head and neck squamous cell carcinoma, 71.2% (37/52) for lung squamous cell carcinoma, 50.9% (27/53) for lung adenocarcinoma, 27.1% (16/59) for gastric cancer, 43.9% (25/57) for colorectal cancer and 45.3% (24/53) for hepatocellular carcinoma.
+The area under the curve value of stathmin-1 for SCC was over 0.8, but it was lower than 0.7 for other types of cancer.
+Thus, stathmin-1 showed excellent diagnostic capability for SCC and may be a serology biomarker for SCC in the clinic, especially for ESCC.

 EXOSOMES AND ESOPHAGEAL CANCER THERAPEUTIC POTENTIAL